Air New Zealand Lounges

 Air New Zealand's lounge development programme

-Air New Zealand is part way through a programme to redevelop the lounge network and has seen the following new lounges open: Auckland, Sydney, Brisbane, Melbourne, Perth, Nadi, Invercargill, Hamilton, Wellington, Queenstown, Palmerston North.
+Air New Zealand is part way through a programme to redevelop the lounge network and has seen the following new lounges open: Auckland, Sydney, Brisbane, Melbourne, Perth, Nadi, Tauranga, Invercargill, Hamilton, Dunedin, Wellington, Queenstown, Palmerston North and Nelson.

 For the latest updates on lounges that are in or soon to enter the programme, click the lounge destinations below for more information: